rubytoolbox/catalog/README.md

 Welcome to [the Ruby Toolbox][rubytoolbox] catalog!

-This repository contains the mapping of category groups, categories and ruby open source projects and is based on a database dump of the old Ruby Toolbox site.
+This repository contains the mapping of category groups, categories and ruby open source projects and is based on a database dump of [the old Ruby Toolbox site][issue-1].

 ## Contributing

-Help wanted!
-Feel free to send pull requests against this repo to add or moderate existing categories!
+**Help wanted!** Feel free to send pull requests against this repo to add or moderate existing categories.

-If you plan on bigger changes, please consider splitting your changes into multiple separate PRs to avoid merge conflicts, and if your changes could need discussion, please create an [issue on the main repo][rubytoolbox] up-front for further discussion.
+If you plan on bigger changes, please consider:

+* splitting your changes into multiple separate PRs to avoid merge conflicts
+* if your changes could need discussion, please create an [issue on the main repo][rubytoolbox] up-front for further discussion.

 There will soon be a parser / CI integration to validate the repository contents and build some JSON representation of the full catalog for static hosting, but this